Romania has seen prices going up in these past few years, and as a result, students will spend more than ever if they want to study here.

 If you’re not within walking distance to the University, you will have to go for some of the public transport options available: metro (in Bucharest) or bus/tram lines in Bucharest and the other cities.

-On average, expect to pay around 20 Euros per month for unlimited rides on all lines.
+On average, expect to pay around 20 Euros per month for unlimited rides on all bus lines, including the metro in Bucharest only.
 If you take the train to visit other cities, you will also get discounted prices: learn more about riding trains in Romania.

 4. Entertainment costs